NicRead2022/GitAGig/README.md

 ***

 ## Future Updates
-### Develop a seperate login and profile for musicians.
+### Develop a separate login and profile for musicians.